 In the studio with Arianna.

 Sunday, we were joined in the BIM studio by the beautiful Arianna, who I enjoyed photographing for a couple of fantastic and creative hours.
-She has a very exotic look and is great in front of the camera.
+She looks exotic and is great in front of the camera.
 Her confidence, beauty, and powerful poses left me inspired to create.
 All I can say is watch for art featuring her soon.

-After the ladies were finished in the studio, it was time for Dwayne and I to catch up with great conversion and awesome cigars.
+After the ladies were finished in the studio, it was time for Dwayne and I to catch up with great conversation and awesome cigars.
 It’s always great chatting with Dwayne.
 He has a very solid understanding of beauty and its role in today’s world.
-I would say that we are of like mind in many regards, but especially where female beauty is concerned.
+We are of like mind in many regards, but especially where female beauty is concerned.

 “If beauty is so shallow, then how come so many people spend so much time talking about it?
 Beauty is deep, that’s why.”